 The TGW chain is also an important geodynamic indicator.
 It is nearly antipodal to the Hawaiian-Emperor chain, which has been the fodder for debates about the fidelity of seamount chains to define plate motions relative to the underlying mantle.
-Two phenomena that can cause hotspot motion are mantle flow and true polar wander (TPW; the shift of the entire mantle relative to the spin axis).
-Because they are nearly antipolar, if there was significant TPW during the Late Cretaceous and Cenozoic, the effect should be a coherent shift with Pacific and Atlantic hotspots (nominally, in the opposite direction from Hawaii).
-If other phenomena, such as plume motion, are the cause of TGW chain paleolatitude shifts, it is predicted to be in the same direction as Hawaii (Doubrovine et al., 2012).
+Two phenomena that can cause hotspot motion are mantle flow and true polar wander (TPW; the shift of the spin axis relative to the Earth's mantle).
+Because the two hotspots are nearly antipolar, if there was significant TPW during the Late Cretaceous and Cenozoic, the effect should be a coherent shift with Pacific and Atlantic hotspots (nominally, in the opposite direction from Hawaii).
+If other phenomena, such as plume motion, are the cause of TGW chain paleolatitude shifts, they are predicted to be in the same direction as Hawaii (Doubrovine et al., 2012).
 Moreover, the TGW track is the longest and most continuous on the African plate, so it plays an outsized role in determining the absolute motion of that plate.
 Thus, a better definition of the TGW chain age progression and paleolatitude is important for refining absolute plate motion models.

-Owing to its complex nature, the TGW track can give important insights into (1) the interaction of mantle plumes with lithospheric boundaries, (2) plume geochemical zonation, (3) complications (e.g., morphological and geochemical) related to a second hotspot event superimposed onto the first, (4) microplate formation, (5) plume movement, and (6) TPW.
-Expedition 391 sought to explore these complexities by coring at four locations, one in the Guyot Province and three on Valdivia Bank (Figure F1).
+Owing to its complex nature, the TGW track can give important insights into (1) the interaction of mantle plume(s) with the Mid-Atlantic Ridge, (2) plume geochemical zonation, (3) complications (e.g., morphological and geochemical) related to a second hotspot event superimposed onto the first, (4) microplate formation, (5) plume movement, and (6) TPW.
+Expeditions 391 and 397T sought to explore these complexities by coring at six locations, three in the Guyot Province and three on Valdivia Bank (Figure F1).